pysnmp/pysnmp/docs/source/examples/v3arch/asyncio/contents.rst

 stack into an existing asyncio-based app, using PySNMP's asyncio interfaces greatly simplifies the task.

-Older applications (Python 2.6+) can alternatively use `Trollius <http://trollius.readthedocs.org/>`_ instead of asyncio.
-Trollius is a backport of asyncio so it `supports </examples/current/v3arch/trollius/index.html>`_ nearly the same API as asyncio.
-Full support of both modules is built into pysnmp.

 All SNMP-related functionality of Native PySNMP API to Standard SNMP Applications (`RFC3413 <https://tools.ietf.org/html/rfc3413>`_) remains available to asyncio-backed applications.